Environmental Justice at the Massachusetts Department of Conservation and Recreation (DCR)

 All people have a right to be protected from environmental hazards and to live in and enjoy a clean and healthy environment.

-As the steward of nearly half a million acres of public lands, including forests, beaches, ponds, parks, reservations, rivers, golf courses, skating rinks, pools, and more—the Department of Conservation and Recreation (DCR) is committed to ensuring that all of our properties are safe, welcoming, and accessible to every resident and visitor of Massachusetts, regardless of race, language, or income.
-Through the agency’s Environmental Justice Strategy, DCR is working to remove barriers to outdoor recreation, expand language access, improve public engagement, and ensure that historically underserved communities can fully benefit from the natural and recreational resources we manage.
+As the steward of one of the largest and most diverse park systems in the country, the Massachusetts Department of Conservation and Recreation (DCR) works to nurture the vital connection between people and the environment while ensuring its properties are safe, welcoming, and accessible to all residents and visitors of Massachusetts.
+Through the agency’s Environmental Justice Strategy, DCR is removing barriers to outdoor recreation, expanding language access, strengthening public engagement, and investing in historically underserved communities so everyone can benefit from the natural, cultural, and recreational resources we manage and feel a sense of belonging in our open spaces and public lands.

 This page can be translated into multiple languages by toggling the “Select Language” button at the top of the page.